Support local businesses to create sustainable change.

 Bristol Hub is committed to making our activities inclusive to all students.
 We cover all travel expenses and We can make reasonable adjustments to application processes, training sessions, volunteering projects and other activities on a case-by-case basis.
 We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including special educational needs, please email [email protected] and let us know how we can make this activity more accessible.
 We ensure that all our activites, training and events are safe spaces, you can read more about our Safe Space Policy here.

 This activity will require you to have access to a laptop/tablet to join training sessions and meetings.
-If you don't have access to tech please get in touch with Lydia at [email protected].
+If you don't have access to tech please get in touch with Sorcha at [email protected].

 Students can get recognition for taking part in extra-curricular events and projects run by Bristol Hub through the Bristol PLUS award, which is run by the Careers Service.